 Reflection Riding Arboretum

-This nature center offers a variety of activities for every age, include animal programs, hiking trails, and more.
-One of the most popular attractions is the discovery tree house, located in the middle of the swap.
+This nature center offers a variety of activities for every age, including animal programs, hiking trails, and more.
+One of the most popular attractions is the discovery treehouse, located in the middle of the swap.

 Another favorite is the small zoo area featuring a variety of birds and gorgeous red wolves, which once roamed wild throughout East TN.

 While this attraction is free, they do accept donations which are used to maintain the property and care for the animals.

 The Chattanooga Choo Choo

 This historic train station turned hotel and shopping complex is the inspiration for the famous Glen Miller song “Chattanooga Choo Choo.”